cosmos/sdk-tutorials/voter/index.md

 }
 ```

-In order for the app to recognize the changes that you have made, reset the application first before running it the next time
+For the app to recognize the changes that you have made, reset the application before you run it again.
+To reset the app:

 ```
 starport serve --reset-once